 Winner of seven Olivier Awards and five Tony Awards, see the critically-acclaimed The Curious Incident of the Dog in the Night-Time at Troubadour Wembley Park Theatre.
 Simon Stephens’ adaptation of Mark Haddon’s novel has been seen by over five million worldwide, as audiences enter the mind of Christopher Boone, a teenager whose love of facts and forensics sees him becoming his own detective.
 With intricate staging and unforgettable lighting, book your tickets to one of the greatest plays in recent years.

-Casting for the return of The Curious Incident of the Dog in the Night-Time is to be announced.
+Casting for The Curious Incident of the Dog in the Night-Time at Troubadour Wembley Park Theatre is to be announced.

 15-year-old Christopher Boone discovers his neighbour’s dog has died.
 Immediately arousing suspicion from the police that he is in fact the murderer, Christopher becomes fascinated with the case and decides to investigate the death.
 Recording his experiences and meeting new people, his detective work leads him to finding out information Christopher would have never thought possible.

 Using facts, figures and his love of mathematics, Christopher’s inquisitive mind grows larger.
-Overwhelmed by information and stepping out of his normal surroundings, will he step out of his structured days and solve the curious incident?
+Now overwhelmed by information, will he step out of his structured days and solve the curious incident?

-With a huge range of cheap tickets, London shows have never been better value.
+With a huge range of cheap tickets on plays, London shows have never been better value.
 Book with us for The Curious Incident of the Dog in the Night-Time and enjoy great entertainment that a price in tune with your budget.